amacian/molenetgen/README.md

 To cite this project use:
 A. Sánchez-Macián, N. Koneva, M. Quagliotti, J.M.
 Rivas-Moscoso, F. Arpanaei,
 J. A. Hernández, J.P.
+Fernández-Palacios
-Fernández-Palacios, L. Zhang and E. Riccardi "Generating realistic optical topologies for techno-economic studies using MoleNetwork", Submitted to Journal of Optical Communications and Networking.
+"Generating realistic optical topologies for techno-economic studies using MoleNetwork", Submitted to Journal of Optical Communications and Networking.